mroberts1/BOOTSTRA.386/manual/index.md

 Kat finally understood that building empires and preparing for them are different games.

+The only way this would be possible is through theater.
+We have to arts and craft it.

+I ask Kat where the nearest Staples is and she hands me a stapler.
+This is where time-traveler training comes in.
+Staples is a ubiquitous office supply store but Kat handed me a stapler when I asked where it is.
+Therefore, it must not exist yet.
+Maybe the Office Supply Warehouse store came later.
+I thank her kindly and say, "well actually I'm planning to work with Hasegawa on some physical designs.
+Where can I get construction paper, glues (I'm now questioning when glue sticks were invented)?
+I usually don't buy such things?"

+She looks at me confused, "Like a Woolworths?
+There's one downtown."

+Like a Woolworths.
+Yes, exactly.

 # Wednesday

+I've got 2.5 weeks to invent modern computing with 1983 technology.
+Showing up at Woolworths at 7am was a good try.
+Locked doors, opens at 10.
+"You know," I think, "Google Maps would be great right now".
+I survey the parking lot and see a Longs Drug Store.

+As I walk through the aisle I see construction paper and try to match the EGA 16 color palette in my head.
+I haven't gone over that yet so for the modern audience

 First piece of construction paper demo